Surfactant reorientation under shear: dynamic surface tension and droplet deformation: Introduction

-Overall, this work establishes a direct link between surfactant orientation, shear-dependent surface tension, and droplet deformation in both unbounded and confined geometries, providing a unified framework for understanding surfactant-covered multiphase flows under shear.
+Overall, this work establishes a direct link between microscopic surfactant orientational dynamics, the macroscopic effective surface tension, and droplet deformation under shear.
+Our results demonstrate that surfactant orientation constitutes an important dynamical degree of freedom that is absent from conventional scalar descriptions and provide a framework for modelling interfaces coated with anisotropic amphiphilic or colloidal particles under flow.